 Armenian Language in the Bay Area Project (ALBA)

-I am currently in the early stages of a new project looking at phonetic variation and change, and language maintenance, among heritage speakers of Armenian in the San Francisco Bay Area.
-As part of this program, I am developing a research assistant program for Armenian-speaking undergraduate students at UC Berkeley.
-We are recording a series of sociolinguistic/oral history interviews with speakers of Western and Eastern Armenian in the Bay Area and expect to begin analysis in June 2024.
+My dissertation research explores phonetic variation and change, and language maintenance, among heritage speakers of Armenian in the San Francisco Bay Area.
+As part of this program, I have developed a research assistant program for Armenian-speaking undergraduate students at UC Berkeley.
+We are have recorded a series of sociolinguistic/oral history interviews with speakers of Western and Eastern Armenian in the Bay Area and are now analyzing them sociolinguistically and phonetically.
 For more information, see the ALBA page of this website.

-I'm recruiting participants for this project; if you or someone you know might like to get involved, please contact me!
+I'm still recruiting participants and research assistants for this project; if you or someone you know might like to get involved, please contact me!

 Community-Engaged Sociophonetics in Rochester, New York

 Since finishing my honors thesis, I have continued to use the corpus to further analyze sound change in this community.
-My recent American Dialect Society presentation explored acoustic cues to tensing of the TRAP vowel in Rochester.
-In a related project, I investigated the pronunciation of elementary in New York State.
+My recent presentation for the American Dialect Society explored acoustic cues to tensing of the TRAP vowel in Rochester.
+In a related project, I investigated the somewhat ideosynchratic pronunciation of elementary in New York State.

 Both of these projects are part of TRAP (The Rochester Accent Project), headed by Prof. Maya Ravindranath Abtahian at the University of Rochester.